top of page

 Whether you’re still sitting at your desk or stretching on the sofa, slowly taking in your surroundings can help ease the transition.

-This isn’t grounding as a task it’s grounding as a gentle return to the present moment.
+Look around the room.
+Let your senses meet what’s here: the colours, textures, and sounds.
+This isn’t grounding as a task; it’s grounding as a gentle return to the present moment.

 Checking In With Yourself